 Why did I choose rentals?

 One of my passions is automobiles.
-I purchased a 1986 Porsche 928 a few years ago and I absolutely love that car.
+I purchased a 1986 Porsche 928 a few years ago, and I absolutely love that car.
 I also have a 1999 Lamborghini Diablo, a 1981 Aston Martin V8, a 1998 Lotus Esprit Twin Turbo, and a few other cars.
-I never thought I could afford any of these cars in my early 20’s.
-However, I started to make decent money as a real estate agent in my mid to late 20’s.
-The problem was I was not saving much money, I just kept spending it.
+In my early 20s, I never thought I could afford any of these cars in my early.
+However, I started to make decent money as a real estate agent in my mid to late 20s.
+The problem was I was not saving much money.
+I just kept spending it.
 I knew if I ever wanted to get ahead in life and be able to afford these cars, I would have to invest the money I was making.
 I researched everything I could and decided rental properties were the best investment.
 I worked very hard to save money to buy my first rental.

 Why are rentals a good investment?